puppeteer/puppeteer/docs/api.md

 // ...
 ```

-JSHandle prevents the referenced JavaScript object being garbage collected unless the handle is [disposed](#jshandledispose).
+JSHandle prevents the referenced JavaScript object from garbage collection unless the handle is [disposed](#jshandledispose).
 JSHandles are auto-disposed when their origin frame gets navigated or the parent context gets destroyed.

 JSHandle instances can be used as arguments in [`page.$eval()`](#pageevalselector-pagefunction-args), [`page.evaluate()`](#pageevaluatepagefunction-args) and [`page.evaluateHandle`](#pageevaluatehandlepagefunction-args) methods.

 #### jsHandle.asElement()
 - returns: <?[ElementHandle]>

-Returns either `null` or the object handle itself, if the object handle is an instance of [ElementHandle].
+Returns either `null` or the object handle itself if the object handle is an instance of [ElementHandle].

 #### jsHandle.dispose()
 - returns: <[Promise]> Promise which resolves when the object handle is successfully disposed.